fluxcd/website/content/en/flux/guides/webhook-receivers.md

 expose the webhook receiver endpoint outside of your Kubernetes cluster on a public address.

-The notification controller handles webhook requests on port `9292`.
+The notification controller handles webhook requests on port `9292` and comes with a Kubernetes Service named `webhook-receiver` that maps the port to `80` inside the cluster.

-This port can be used to create a Kubernetes LoadBalancer Service or Ingress.
+The webhook receiver port can be used to create a Kubernetes LoadBalancer Service, Ingress or HTTPRoute (Gateway API).

-Create a `LoadBalancer` service:
+## Using a LoadBalancer

+Create a `Service` of type `LoadBalancer` in the `flux-system` namespace pointing to the `notification-controller` pods on port `9292`:

 ```yaml
 apiVersion: v1